Osteoarthritis of the Knee

 - Drug therapies, including simple pain relievers such as aspirin or nonsteroidal anti-inflammatory drugs, COX-2 specific inhibitors, opiates and stronger drugs for patients who do not respond to other drugs or treatments, and glucosamine and/or chondroitin sulfate.

-- Intra-articular treatments, including corticosteroid injections or injections of hyaluronic acid (viscosupplementation).
+- Intra-articular treatments, including corticosteroid or hyaluronic acid injections.

 - Surgery, including arthroscopy, osteotomy, and arthroplasty (joint replacement).